The-Bigger-Pie/getting-started-workshop/tutorials/2-git-hub-branches.md

 # GitHub Branches and Merges

+For all of these topics, there is an amazing online tool to visualize and practice all of these commands.
+You can find it [here](https://learngitbranching.js.org/).
+And practice, practice, practice.

 When we are working in a project, for every new feature we will create a new branch.
-This branch will always be created from the `main` branch, as this is the branch that is used for production and all the code that is merged in this branch will be tested before on the `staging` branch and will be approved before it is merged.
+This branch will always be created from the `main` branch, as this is the branch that is generally used for production, which means the software is deployed from this branch.

+The following commands you run in cour Command Line.
+All of these action can be easily handled through the Graphical User Interface (GUI) of VS Code.
+But I believe to fully undertstand what is happening and to make you more comfortable with the command line, this tuturial will be about the commands.

 1. [Create a branch](#1-create-a-branch)
 2. [Merge conflicts](#2-merge-conflicts)